hugosal/Zostera-marina-IBM/README.md

 ## Notes
 The required python modules are;  **random**, **os**, **sys**, **pickle**, **csv**, **pandas**, **math**, **numpy** , **scipy**, **matplotlib**, and **tqdm**.
 The file *zostera_plotter.py* can be used to make an animation of the development of the meadow.
 This function is called directly by the *Zostera_model.py*.
 The animation obtained is an mp4 file, and the ffmpeg program is required to create it.
+Depending on the number of individuals the rendering of the animation may be slow.
 ## Authors

 **Hugo Salinas** - [hugosal](https://github.com/hugosal)